sprk2012/sprk2012-cfp/shinichiro_ogawa-jpmobile_inside/README.md

-# jpmobile inside
+# The inside of jpmobile

-Jpmobile is a requisite Rails plugin for mobile phones in Japan, including Feature Phone and Smart Phone.
+Jpmobile is a essential Rails plugin for mobile phones in Japan, including Feature Phone and Smart Phone.
 Recently, some features are added; sending emoticon email and decomail, tablet classes.

 In this presentaion, I will introduce the inside of jpmobile.
 The main topics are the followings: